securitybunker/databunker/README.md

 ![Forget me](images/ui-forget-me.png)

-⚠️ **NOTE**: You will need to make sure that you do not have any customer identifiable information (PII) in your other databases, logs files, etc...
+🚩 **NOTE**: You will need to make sure that you do not have any customer identifiable information (PII) in your other databases, logs files, etc...

-## Right to rectification/ Data accuracy
+## Right to rectification

+**Right to rectification** is also known as **data accuracy** requirement.
 Your customer can sign-in to his personal account at Databunker and change his records, for example, **change his name**.
 Databunker can fire a callback operation with customer's details when a customer operation takes place.

 ![Change profile](images/ui-profile-edit-and-save.png)